 1. Vision

 Confidence and security are among the main pillars of the information society.
-We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by fostering respect for universally-held values of freedom of expression and privacy.
+We should all collectively strive not only to make ICTs safer for everyone, especially the vulnerable, but also endeavor to build an information society that everyone can have equitable access to, have trust in and feel confident about by ensuring universally-held values of freedom of expression and privacy.

 2. Pillars

-Encourage greater cooperation at the international level among all stakeholders in ensuring security in the use of ICTs.
+Encourage greater cooperation at the international level among all stakeholders in ensuring security and confidence in the use of ICTs.

-Promote development of international legal frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cybercrime with the protection of basic human right of freedom of expression, as well as the right of access to communication.
+Promote development of international frameworks for cooperation, focused on the elaboration of norms and principles that balance measures for greater security and protection against cyber-attacks with the protection of freedom of expression, as well as the right of access to communication.

 Support greater development of international standards for security; encourage adoption of and adherence to such standards by the industry and by users.

 Assist developing and least developed countries to participate in global standards development bodies and processes.